oracle2b/vid2gif/README.md

-TODO: Add the maxsize functionality.
+TODO: Improve the quality on longer GIFs.